Contracting Policy Notice 2025-4: Amendments to the Directive on the Management of Procurement to add a risk-based exceptional limit

 The Directive on the Management of Procurement was amended to add a new risk-based exceptional limit for Public Services and Procurement Canada (PSPC) in Appendix A.2, effective December 12, 2024.

-Namely, Treasury Board approval is not required, subject to concurrence by the Treasury Board of Canada Secretariat (TBS) and the appropriate Defence Procurement Strategy governance committee, for contracts and contractual arrangements that PSPC undertakes on behalf of Department of National Defence and Department of Fisheries and Oceans (for the Canadian Coast Guard) that:
+Namely, subject to approval by the appropriate governance committee, Treasury Board approval is not required for contracts and contractual arrangements that PSPC undertakes on behalf of the Department of National Defence (DND), including the Canadian Coast Guard, that:

 Application